Black December: Attempted solutions

-Tourists fled the Durban area during Black December causing a devastating impact on the local economy.
-The local authorities desperately made attempts to protect swimmers and surfers from sharks.
-These attempts included enclosures built from wooden poles and netting; however, both were ineffective and were destroyed by the surf.
-A South African Navy frigate dropped depth charges causing few shark fatalities and attracted many more sharks into the area that feasted on the dead fish.
+Tourists fled the Durban area during Black December, impacting the local economy.
+The local authorities made various attempts to protect swimmers and surfers from sharks, including enclosures built from wooden poles and netting which were ineffective and destroyed by the surf.
+A South African Navy frigate dropped depth charges causing some shark fatalities, while also attracting more sharks into the area that feasted on the dead fish.

 KwaZulu-Natal Sharks Board

 As a result of Black December the KwaZulu-Natal Sharks Board, previously the Natal Sharks Board and Natal Anti-Shark Measures Board, was formed in 1962.
 The organization's mandate is to maintain shark nets and drum lines at 38 places, along 320 km of coastline of the KwaZulu-Natal Province, South Africa, to protect bathers and surfers from possible shark attacks.